Sherry1016/ECS189L_Final_Project/ProjectDocument.md

 3. Physics
-Set the `Body Type` in the `Rigidbody 2D` to `Kinematic` to let them not have a gravity effect but can still get collided.
+I choose to set the `Body Type` in the `Rigidbody 2D` to `Kinematic` to let them not have a gravity effect but can still get collided.
-Set the Is `Trigger` in the `Box Collider 2D` to let the monster not push each other when they move in the same level.
+Set the `Is Trigger` in the `Box Collider 2D` to let the monster not push each other when they move in the same level.

 ## Animation and Visuals